Nigel1992/-h1-RS-LVL-99-Duration-Cost-Calculator/README.md

 - Optionally input XP/Item and Price/Item values to calculate the total cost.
 - Get detailed estimates for hours, minutes, and cost required to reach your goal.
 - See how the duration changes based on different hours per day.

+## Example
-## Example using my account, prayer with Dragon Bones + Burial Powder
+Using my account, prayer with Dragon Bones + Burial Powder
 ![image](https://github.com/Nigel1992/RuneScape-LVL-99-120-Cost-Duration-Calculator/assets/5491930/158edf73-bc9d-4538-a5bf-10bc26ae035f)

 ## How to Use